 Proper hand hygiene is one of the most important things people can do to prevent the spread of bacteria and infection.
-People are recommended to wash their hands regularly, especially after eating food and handling animal feed, pet food and animal waste.
-If there is no access to soap and water, then people should use alcohol based hand sanitizers.
-An alcohol based hand sanitizer should contain at least 60% alcohol to kill germs and bacteria effectively.
+People are recommended to wash their hands regularly, especially after using the toilet.
+If there is no access to soap and water, people should use alcohol-based hand sanitizers.
+An alcohol-based hand sanitizer should contain at least 60% alcohol to kill germs and bacteria effectively.

 Step 1: Begin with soap and water

 The first step is to wet the hands with clean, running water (warm or cold).
 After the hands are wet, turn off the tap and apply soap or liquid hand wash.

 Step 2: Lather hands by rubbing them together with the soap